surfman100/coding-documentation/database/database-optimisation.md

 ## Extended Events
 Built on SQL Profiler
 Monitor I/O, DDL operations, deadlocks
-Create a session to capture selected events
-Can filter by some criteria to only caputure instances you are interested in.
+Create a session, add events to capture, filter, target Can filter by some criteria to only caputure instances you are interested in.
 Store to: File, In Memory ring, event counter,